Metric growth dynamics in Liouville quantum gravity: Boundary localization and invariance

 Note that, if $f\in C^\infty_c({\mb D})$, $f^*(w)=\sum_{n\in\Z}a_nw^n$ where $(a_n)$ decays exponentially as $n$ goes to $\pm\infty$ (this can be checked by developing the term $\frac{1}{w-z} = \frac{1}{w}\sum_{k \geq 0} (z/w)^k$ in the Poisson kernel and using that $f$ is compactly supported).
 It follows that

 where $(b_{m,n})$ decays exponentially at $|m|+|n|$ goes to $\infty$.
 In particular, the finite rank kernels

 converge to $V$ uniformly in $C^k({\mb U}^2)$ for any $k\geq 0$. \end{proof}

 \paragraph{Contractions.} We need some contractions of the kernel $V$ to reinterpret the terms appearing in \eqref{eq:IBP-General} in the case of the integration over $d\Lambda$.
-By construction and there are three other types in \eqref{eq:IBP-General}, namely
+By construction and we need to compute the following terms as well, with $p, q \in C^{\infty}(\mb{U})$,

 \begin{Lem} We have the following identities, for $p, q \in C^{\infty}(\mb{U})$,